apache/systemds/docs/python-performance-test.md

 All performance test depend mainly on two scripts for execution `systemml-standalone.py` and `systemml-spark-submit.py`.
 Incase we need to change standalone or spark parameters we need to manually change these parameters in their respective scripts.

 Constants like `DATA_FORMAT` currently set to `csv` and `MATRIX_TYPE_DICT` with `density` set to `0.9` and `sparsity` set to `0.01` are hardcoded in the performance test scripts.
 They can be changed easily as they are defined at the top of their respective operational scripts.

-Families like `clustering`, `stats1`, `stats2` support only dense matrix types.
-In such cases if sparse matrix type is specified the users request is overridden to generate `dense` matrix type.

 The logs contain the following information below comma separated.